 How does Google decide which PLAs to show?

-Google decides which Product Listing Ads to show based on the intent of a user’s search.
-Because Google generates PLAs from product feed data, it is important that this is fully complete.
+Google decides which PLAs to show based on the intent of a user’s search.
+As Google generates PLAs from product feed data, it's important that this is fully complete.

 The aim is to be the highest ranking of the ads to maximise the possibility of improving your clickthrough rate (CTR).
 Achieving this is a case of constantly A/B testing product titles and other data using a module like Content Experimentation.

-As PLAs use your product data, it is important that you have a highly optimised product feed to make the most of the opportunity.
+As PLAs use your product data, it's important that you have a highly optimised product feed to make the most of the opportunity.
 Book a product feed audit from one of our experts and turn your products into bestsellers!

 What are the benefits of Product Listing Ads?

 The main benefits of Product Listings Ads are:

 - Visibility improvements – Rather than only a single ad showing, many of your products can show after a Google search.
 Your text-based ad may even list as well!

 - Higher CTR – PLA campaigns are shown to get more clicks due to being larger, more visual and because they offer more information to shoppers than other result types.